Sunday, December 28, 2025

 "I have no money."
 The clouchard patted his pockets.

 "A friend of Moses doesn't need money.
-Here are two drink tickets.
+Here;s manna from heaven.
+Two drink tickets.
 Have a good time."

 “Are you fou?”
 Americans were crazy estrangers to the French.